marco-fracassi-milkman/datomic-blog/README.md

 Create a schema for the blog posts with title and body.

 ### Step 1
-Write a function that can retrieve a blog post key by title.
+Write a function that can retrieve a blog post id by title.
 Assume that title is unique.

 ### Step 2
-Write a function that can retrieve all blog post keys with a given string in the title.
+Write a function that can retrieve all blog post ids with a given string in the title.

 ### Step 3
 Write a function that can retrieve a blog post entity by title.

 ### Step 4
-Write a function that can update a blog post content.
+Write a function that can update a blog post body.

 ### Step 5
 Write a function that can retrieve the history of a blog post.